TempleOS: System overview

 TempleOS was written in a programming language developed by Davis called "HolyC".
 Davis ultimately wrote over 100,000 lines of code for the OS.

 HolyC

-HolyC (formerly C+), possibly a pun on Holy See, is a variant of (and middle ground between) the C and C++ programming languages designed by Terry A. Davis specifically for TempleOS.
+HolyC (formerly C+), possibly a pun on Holy See, is a middle ground between the C and C++ programming languages with some unique differences, designed by Terry A. Davis specifically for TempleOS.
 It functions as both a general-purpose language for application development and a scripting language for automating tasks within TempleOS.

-Design and features

 HolyC is the just-in-time compiled language of TempleOS.
 It is an imperative, statically typed programming language, although it uses some object-oriented programming paradigms.

+Syntax and features

+HolyC shares much of its syntax with C but includes several deliberate differences tailored for its just-in-time compilation and integration with TempleOS.